-Have you ever wondered how to create a directory and name it the current date or time or month or year from commandline in Linux?
-That’s what we are going to learn today.
-This brief tutorial will teach you how to create a directory with current date in the name of that directory.
+Have you ever wanted to create a directory or file and name it the current date/time/month/year from command line in Linux?
+This brief tutorial will teach you how to create a directory or file with current timestamp in the name.
 This will be helpful when you want to save something, for example photos, in directories named with date when they are actually taken.
-For example, If the photos were taken today, you can create a folder named “05-10-2019”.
+For example, If the photos were taken today, you can create a folder named "05-10-2019".
+Creating files with timestamps will make your work easier to arrange the files in order.
 This will also be useful if you want to automate the task using a script.
-The following commands will create directories named with current date or time based on your computer’s clock.
+The following commands will create directories or files named with current date or time based on your computer's clock.
 So make sure you have setup correct time on your system.

-Create Directories Named With Current Date / Time / Month / Year In Linux
+Create Directories Or Files Named With Current Date / Time / Month / Year In Linux

 To create a directory and name it the current date, simply run: